 Secure Entities for Smart Environments

-- The IMPA Lab investigates all types of implementation attacks (side-channel analysis, fault analysis, probing attacks, etc.), which pose a serious threat to all types of crypto devices (smart cards, RFID tags, embedded systems, etc.).
-Based on the experiences gained in the attacks, we develop efficient countermeasures for hardware and software implementations of crypto devices.
+- The IMPA Lab investigates all types of implementation attacks (side-channel analysis, fault analysis, probing attacks, etc.), which pose a serious threat to all types of cryptographic devices (smart cards, RFID tags, embedded systems, etc.).
+Based on the experiences gained in the attacks, we develop efficient countermeasures for hardware and software.

 - Our research in Cryptography focuses on the investigation of modern cryptographic hash functions and the analysis of symmetric cryptographic primitives.
 This includes the investigation of the SHA-2 family and the newly announced SHA-3 finalist Keccak, as well as contributions to the currently ongoing CAESAR competition for authenticated encryption algorithms.